bmuschko/cks-crash-course/exercises/02-tls-ingress/solution/solution.md

 service/accounting-service created
 ```

-The objects create can be queried for.
+The objects created can be queried for.
 We create a Deployment named `nginx-deployment` with three replicas, and a Service named `accounting-service` of type `ClusterIP`.

 ```
 $ kubectl get all -n t75